Cisco-AMP/amp4e_ldap_tool/README.md

 +----------------+------------+------------------------+
 ```

-applying the -a option will tell the command to apply the changes, it will prompt the user to continue with a y/n after showing the _dry run_.
+Applying the -a option will tell the command to apply the changes, it will prompt the user to continue with a y/n after showing the _dry run_.